 Escape, relax and learn to play

-A kora retreat is the perfect get-away from the cold, from as little as one week up to several months to soak up West African music and culture.
-Play as much or as little of the kora as you like!
+A Kora Holiday is the perfect get-away from the cold, from as little as one week up to several months to soak up West African music and culture.
+Play as much or as little of the kora as you like.

 - kora tuition

 - loan of a kora

 We offer discounts and work-exchange to music students and those on low-incomes who wish to study the kora.
 Please get in touch if this applies to you, places are limited.

 - 250€ per week (ensuite room in main house)

 - 230€ per week (large room in main house, shared bathroom)